 \item For the inner NF, we formulate a cascade matrix, i.e., the measurement matrix, consisting of the continuous polar-domain steering vectors.
-Note that this measurement matrix contains the RF TPC matrix $\mathbf{F}_{RF}$.
+Note that a certain number of columns in this measurement matrix could constitute the radio frequency TPC matrix $\mathbf{F}_{RF}$.
 The next objective is to accurately approximate the optimal unconstrained unitary TPC $\mathbf{F}_{OPT}$ based on the measurement matrix.
 To this end, BD-CS is utilized to obtain the sparse solution based on the measurement matrix and $\mathbf{F}_{OPT}$.
-This sparse solution is the target baseband TPC matrix $\mathbf{F}_{BB}$, and the submatrix consisting of the steering vectors in the measurement matrix corresponding to $\mathbf{F}_{BB}$ is the desirable $\mathbf{F}_{RF}$.
+The obtained sparse solution is the target baseband TPC matrix $\mathbf{F}_{BB}$, and the submatrix consisting of the steering vectors in the measurement matrix, which correspond to the non-zero coefficients in $\mathbf{F}_{BB}$, is the desirable $\mathbf{F}_{RF}$.
 For the outer NF, similar procedures can be employed but the measurement matrix is composed of the continuous angular-domain steering vectors. \end{itemize}